CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 ## Step 4: Add Device Data

 This step shows how to send actual observations to the devices.
 Each entry contains the device `sourceId`, the `organisationName`, and a list of timestamped values for the device's registered properties.
+Use the endpoint /api/elexia/transformation/device/data.

 ```json
 [